 - Implement a pre-appointment phone screening process for patients.

-- Ensure there is an established plan for thorough cleaning and disinfection of spaces used for care.
+- Ensure there is an established plan for thorough cleaning and disinfection of spaces used for care and other high-touch surfaces.

 Process & Space Modification